-What began as monthly newsletters and inspiration from my life as a musician (www.loryn.net), became a compilation of writings gathered over a few years, as well as other miscellaneous components.
+What began by monthly newsletters and inspiration from my life as a musician (www.loryn.net), became a compilation of writing gathered over a few years, as well as other miscellaneous components.
 Embracing an indefinable branch of contemporary poetics and literature, my debut manuscript Re-edit, makes contribution to the evolution of abstract truth, social standard, and spiritual discovery.
-A chronological in the midst of journey, this collective includes free-form prose, haiku, flash fiction, word-art, and experimental verse.
+A chronological in the midst of journey, this collective includes free-form prose, haiku, flash fiction, word art, and experimental verse.
 All of which afford an epistemology of the primordial being’s dismantlement of hierarchical egotism.

 Soft whistling rays